rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-05-26-almost-final-teams-list.md

 will be their main coach, and
 [Paul Hinze](https://github.com/phinze) will provide additional support.

-Last, but not least there will be a 5th volunteering team from Berlin, which cannot be announcded just yet.
+Last, but not least there will be a 5th volunteering team from Berlin, which cannot be announced just yet.
 Stay tuned :)